Ten Tango Tips (from a Tango Instructor)

+Tango tip number one is all about footwear.
 Having the right shoes on while you are dancing is essential.
-The last thing you want to be thinking about, when there are so many other things to be concentrating on, is your shoes.
+The last thing you want to be thinking about when there are so many other things to be concentrating on is your shoes.
 Men should have flexible shoes that are comfortable and grip the floor, but also have a little slide to them.
 Women should wear tango heels or dance shoes.
 Do not wear shoes that slip on or have an open back.
-Leather or suede soled shoes are the best.
+Leather or suede-soled shoes are the best.

 The music is your guide on the dance floor.
 Find the beat and follow that rhythm, or pay attention to the melody and use that to guide your steps.
 Don’t feel like you need to rush.
 One of the most significant differences between an Argentine dancing the tango and someone from the US is that the Argentine moves slowly and takes their time.
 This gives the dance the smooth characteristic that defines the tango.

 Both partners should keep their weight forward over the balls of the feet when facing each other.
 The bodies should make an inverted V shape.
 Each partner is responsible for their weight and should match tension and pressure of their partner.
 This is especially important for the follower to remember as the leader usually sets the tone for the amount of tension and pressure in a dance.
 In tango, the majority of the movement takes place below the waist, while the upper body remains relatively still—but not stiff.
 Arms shouldn’t move independently of the body.
 Followers, do not hang on to the leader, support your own arms.